 Bikepackers tend to not spend much time away from their bikes, but there are always times when it’s unavoidable when doing self-supported races.
 Although most of the time a lock shouldn’t be necessary, it’s still a good idea to use something small to stop opportunist thieves.

 Any lock that gives a decent amount of protection will probably be a significant proportion of your total equipment weight, so the heaviest lock that I would recommend is something similar to the Knog Party Frank (Amazon) at about 200 grams or the Abus 1100 (Amazon) at about 140 grams, which will stop all opportunist thieves.
 My current favorite lightweight lock is the 30-inch version of the Ottolock – there is nothing stronger that comes anywhere near the weight of 150 grams and it’s reasonably compact and easy to find somewhere to store it.
 Many people opt for something even lighter like the BBB Microsafe (Amazon) at about 50 grams, see image on left, but that is obviously another step down in the level of security because it can be cut with a very basic tool.

-Having a rear-view mirror mounted to the handlebars, helmet or glasses can occasionally be a very useful safety device, see the page on Other Safety Equipment.
+Having a rear-view mirror mounted to the handlebars, helmet or glasses can occasionally be a very useful safety device, see the Other Safety Equipment for Cyclists page.